thegreathowdini/mh/README.md

 Most of the other functions work similarly to the above two examples.

 ### Antibot
-If antibot is found to be active (using either the 'info' or 'kr' command), a (!) appears at the prompt until it's resolved.
+Both the 'info' and 'kr' commands involve checking for antibot.
+If antibot is found to be active, a (!) appears at the prompt until it's resolved.
 Mhconsole is not affected by antibot, in that all its functions are retained even while antibot is active.

 <br><br><hr />
 <a name="shuffle"/>